nvolenec-uno/CYBR8420-18FA-TeamPUVW/Assurance Cases.md

-This document shows how to enable Samba's strongest hashing algorithm for the storage of user passwords running pbedit with the "--set-nt-hash" argument will enable NT hashing for password storage
+This document shows how to enable Samba's strongest hashing algorithm for the storage of user passwords running pbedit with the "--set-nt-hash" argument will enable NT hashing for password storage.

 https://www.samba.org/samba/docs/current/man-html/pdbedit.8.html  section on: "--set-nt-hash" option